NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/all.md

-You should keep four things in mind when using `all?`:
+Things to keep in mind when using `all?`:

 * Don't forget the question mark (`?`) at the end.
 * You should encapsulate your conditionals within square brackets `[...]`.